Impala

 ---|---|---|---|

-If the table is partitioned, you can modify only the properties of a particular partition:
+If a table is partitioned, you can modify the properties of a particular partition:

 {=data_dir,